 Acquisitions played a large part in the early growth of our company because our growth was directly linked to the friendliness we extended to our competitors.
 By not soliciting their customers, we treated them as we would want to be treated.
 Also, if any of our competitors were going to be short a product for their routes, they could count on us to supply it to them at a price that was just above our cost.
 I believe this was a factor in the management of these companies talking to us when they were ready to sell their businesses.Because of these acquisitions we moved our wholesale operations to Millersburg for a period of three years.
 Our vision was to build a new warehouse in Walnut Creek.
 This dream was fulfilled in 1997 when we constructed our new warehouse facility.
 We designed our warehouse so that we could wrap our retail outlet around it when we outgrew our existing retail locations in Walnut Creek and Berlin.
 This happened in 2002.
 We were able to use the high ceilings and mezzanines from the warehouse to display the antiques and nostalgic items that I've collected over the years.
 This created a unique shopping experience as we continued to serve our customers with our low prices and Walnut Creek quality.

 The response to the new store was overwhelming, and our customer count (both wholesale and retail) grew so much that we needed more space.
 We made a decision to build a new wholesale distribution center.
-This 60,000-square-foot facility was completed in 2007 and today serves more than 1,400 wholesale customers who feature Walnut Creek Foods products in their stores.
+The initial phase was a 60,000-square-foot facility and was completed in 2007 and today serves more than 2,500 wholesale customers who feature Walnut Creek Foods products in their stores.
 This move vacated a large part of our back room that we converted to retail.
 We were able to give our departments more space to serve our customers better.
 We continued the nostalgic theme in our design because we truly have values that are time-tested.

 Today our customers continue to talk to their friends about our store.
 We're seeing new people in our store every week.
 Why do folks want to do business with us?
 Because …